OneKey-Network/addressability-framework/mvp-spec/dsp-api.md

 seed.preferences.source.signature
 ```
 Note that we iterate over the identifiers by taking for each signature and
 appending it to the UTF-8 string.

 ### Verify the Transmission Results

 The Audit Log contains a list of Transmission Results.
 Each Transmission Result
 is signed.

-The UTF-8 string for a specific Transmission Result must be built
-as follows:
+The signature input for a specific Transmission Result must be built as follows:

 ```
 transmission_result.source.domain + '\u2063' +